 Best Budget: Kraus KTM32 Double Bowl Stainless Steel Kitchen Sink

-What We Like: Affordable, made from stainless steel
+What We Love: Affordable, made from stainless steel

-Double basin sinks are great for multitasking in the kitchen.
+Double basin sinks are chosen for multitasking in the kitchen if that is your kind of thing (which for many today is the only option!).
 They make simple things, like straining your pasta away from your dirty dishes, possible.
 Made from premium 18-gauge stainless steel, this double-basin sink is resistant to scratches, stains, and even corrosion.
 You won’t have to hit up the hardware store for a basket strainer since it comes with the sink, as does the mounting hardware.

 This is a top-mount sink that measures 33 x 22 x 9 inches, and the basin is a 60/40 split.
 With a drop-in style, self-rimming edge, and no need to secure it inside your cabinet, this sink is fairly easy to install.
 It’s simple to keep clean and is affordable for those who don’t want to invest in a top-of-the-line sink.
 Because it’s stainless steel, it can conform to just about any kitchen’s aesthetic.